nicothyun/garden/content/books/black rain by masuji ibuse.md

 pg 196: In the sky to the east, they could see a spreading black cloud.
 "I wonder what that is - a smoke screen from some maneuvuers, do you think?" her sister had sad.
 "IOf it's not, then it's something really big."

 pg 257: "An atomic bomb," he said, his face pale from the effect of the drink. "that's the name for it, apparently.
 It gives off a terrific radiation.
 I myself saw some bricks in the ruins that were all burnt away, with bubbles raised on the surface.
 The tiles, too, had gone a kind of flame color.
 A terrible thing they've produced.
 They say nothing'll grow in Hiroshima or Nagasaki for another seventy-five years."

-## Thoughts

-4/5 rating.

-Located in [[hiroshima, japan]], Black Rain shows the aftermath of August 6 1945's nuclear bombing.
-Throughout the book, the residents gradually makes sense of what happened; it was a war bomb but unlike any other bomb that came before.

-There is no overt criticism from the writer and narrator for it places the focus on the residents' suffering, shock and their complex emotional landscape.
-The narrator paints the pain and suffering of the affected in a matter-of-fact tone, speaking as it is, showcasing the grotesque and factual horrors of the bombing aftermath on its people.

-The atomic bomb scarred and transformed the physical and emotional topography of Hiroshima.
-The victims suffer thrice, first in tepid starvation and silent anger at the Imperial Japan Army.
-If it is as if the residents is accustomed to war, where it is bewilderingly commonplace to mobilize thousands of middle school students to assist with building demolition.
-Building demolition program was intended to create firebreaks to stop the spread of fires caused by air raids.

-The victims suffer a second time, when the landmark atomic bomb lands on August 6; they suffer in painful agony and drawn-out deaths as thousands of residents are murdered, burned, disfigured and diseased from radiation sickness.
-Pus grows, maggots infest in their open wounds, their appetite slows, their hair falls, teeth drops and they fall to their death.

-They suffer a third time, with guilt and shame as they are socially discriminated and labelled as hibakusha.
-Guilt from surviving the war while the rest of their common men did not.
-Shame from being a recovering patient, where even in good health, the certainty of marriage and employment becomes unclear.

-The book is a beautiful, open letter against war and nuclear weapons.